 Amino acid analysis of proteins is a method to determine the absolute amounts of individual amino acids in a sample.
-The method can be applied to samples containing free amino acids.
-However it may also be used on peptides and protein samples after hydrolysis into amino acids [1, 2].
+The technique is applicable for samples containing free amino acids.
+However, it is also helpful for peptides and protein samples after hydrolysis into amino acids [1, 2].

-AA analysis can be used for determination of the relative composition of amino acids in a protein.
-It can also be used for determination of the absolute amount of a protein or peptide if the amino acid sequence is known.
-Finally, it is used for purity estimation of a purified protein .
+AA analysis can determine the relative composition of amino acids in a protein.
+It is also recommended to determine the absolute amount of a protein or peptide if the amino acid sequence is known.
+In addition, it is a crucial part of the extinction coefficient determination of a protein or antibody of interest.
+Finally, the analysis is ideal for the purity estimation of a purified protein .

-- Serine and threonine are degraded slightly during acid hydrolysis, and recoveries can be 10% lower than expected.
+- Serine and threonine degrade slightly during acid hydrolysis, and recoveries are sometimes up to 10% lower than expected.

-- Methionine can be oxidized during hydrolysis, usually less than 10% is oxidized.
+- Methionine can oxidize during hydrolysis; however, less than 10% is usually oxidized.

-- Valine and isoleucine bonds (Val-Val, Ile-Val, Val-Ile, Ile-Ile) are difficult to hydrolyse and recoveries can be 5-15% lower than expected.
+- Valine and isoleucine bonds (Val-Val, Ile-Val, Val-Ile, Ile-Ile) are challenging to hydrolyze, and recoveries are often 5-15% lower than expected.

 - Glycine content is often higher than expected because it is a frequent contaminant due to its use in many buffers.
-Analysis of known amounts of AA standards is used to determine a compensation factor to correct for differences in ninhydrin reactivity [1-3].
+The determination of a compensation factor to correct for differences in ninhydrin reactivity uses an analysis of known amounts of AA standards.
+[1-3].